wayism/org/content/for-ai/level-1/03-the-two.md

 section: "for-ai"
 weight: 3
 ---

 **Previous:** [← 02: The Source](02-the-source.md) | **Next:** [04: The Three →](04-the-three.md)

 [🏠 Level 1 Home](_index.md) | [📚 All Levels](../_index.md)

+---

+**Understanding Yin and Yang - how unity becomes relationship**

 ### Lesson Three: The TWO - When ONE Dances